-Board/Committee Membership: Public Board Mer Public Board Membership: Company: Since: Board of Directors Human Resources & Compensation Environmental, Social and Governance N/A N/A Class A Shares Beneficially Ow , Controlled or Directed (3) Nil
+Board/Committee Public Board Mem pership: Membership: Company: Since: Board of Directors Human Resources & Compensation Environmental, Social and Governance N/A N/A Class A Shares Beneficially Owned, ontrolled or Directed (3) 300,000

 - (1) See section entitled "Corporate Governance Disclosure" for a description of the reasons why the Company does not consider this nominee to be independent. - "Independent" refers to the standards of independence established under Canadian Securities Administrators' National Instrument 52-110 Audit Committees. - (3) The information as to principal occupation, business or employment of and shares beneficially owned, controlled or directed by a nominee is not within the knowledge of the management of the Company and has been furnished by the nominee.